What Is a Subsonic Filter & Why Should You Care?

 Even among seasoned audiophiles, subsonic filters are a topic guaranteed to sow confusion.
 Some people own amps with subsonic filter buttons that they never turn off for fear of breaking something.
 Others have adjusted theirs at multiple volumes and haven’t noticed any difference.

+We’ve already mentioned that the main mechanic these subsonic filters use is attenuation.
+It’s not important to understand exactly how they’re wired.
 The only thing you do need to know before we move on is that attenuation doesn’t completely dampen sounds of a certain frequency.
-Instead, the number you set the filter to represents the frequency as which it starts to reduce the intensity of the sound.
+Instead, the number you set the filter to represents the frequency at which it starts to reduce the intensity of the sound.

-If your subsonic filter is set to 40 Hz, 30 Hz notes will still get through but will be much quieter.
+If your subsonic filter is set to 40 Hz or 30 Hz, notes will still get through but will be much quieter.
 Think of the filter as a slope, not an on-off switch.

 Our Quick Guide to Bass Frequencies